kluo/edx-documentation/en_us/course_authors/source/creating_content/create_problem.rst

 changed to a specific number, the **Maximum Attempts** setting for individual problems defaults to that number, and cannot be set to unlimited.

+You can set **Maximum Attempts** to 0 for a problem.
+If you do so, the **Check** button is not presented for that problem.
+Students can only save their answers, and, optionally, :ref:`show the answer<Show Answer>` for the problem.

-.. note:: Only questions that have a **Maximum Attempts** setting of 1 or higher are included in the answer distribution computations used in edX Insights and the Student Answer Distribution report.
+.. note:: Only questions that have **Maximum Attempts** set to 1 or higher are included in the answer distribution computations used by edX Insights and the Student Answer Distribution report.
+For more information, see `Using edX Insights`_ or :ref:`Student_Answer_Distribution`.

 .. _Problem Weight: